DhvaniBhesaniya/Light_yagami_the_ai/installation.md

-# light_yagami_the_ai Installation Guide
+# kira_ai Installation Guide

-This guide provides a comprehensive overview of the project structure, prerequisites, and step-by-step instructions to set up and run the **Light Yagami AI** project on a new system.
+This guide provides a comprehensive overview of the project structure, prerequisites, and step-by-step instructions to set up and run the **Kira AI** project on a new system.

 ## 1. Project Architecture

 The following is the folder tree map of the project, identifying key directories and files:

 ```
-Light_yagami_the_ai/
+kira_ai/
 ├── Cargo.toml              # Rust project dependencies and metadata
 ├── config/
 │   └── config.json         # Configuration file for models, paths, and logs